pytorch/glow/README.md

 ### System Requirements

 Glow builds and runs on macOS and Linux.
-The software depends on a modern C++ compiler that supports C++11, on CMake, LLVM, protocol buffers, and libpng.
+The software depends on a modern C++ compiler that supports C++11, on CMake, LLVM, glog, protocol buffers, and libpng.

 #### Get Glow!